-Eyelet curtains are one of the most popular curtain styles around today.
-If you are after a simple-to-install, discounted, clean, and modern-looking window covering, then the eyelet curtains are for you.
+Eyelet curtains are one of the most popular curtain styles.
+If you are after a simple-to-install, fresh, and modern-looking window covering, then eyelet curtains are for you.

 What are Eyelet Curtains?

-There are more than 100 eyelet curtain patterns and colours to choose from among QuickFit’s extensive inventory, and you can find them in sizes that will accommodate windows and sliding doors of every shape and size.
+There are more than 100 eyelet curtain styles to choose from among QuickFit’s extensive inventory, and you can find them in sizes that will accommodate windows and sliding doors of every shape and size.
 We also have a large selection of fabrics available for custom or made-to-measure eyelet curtains if you require something outside of the ready-made options available.

 Are Eyelet Curtains Easy To Install?